zachtheyek/Loan-Default-Prediction/README.md

   <em>(d) Most loan applications are originated within a few hours; (e) most returning clients submit another successful application roughly 200 days after their last.</em>
 </p>

-2. There is a significant class imbalance against defaulted loans, which we must address during preprocessing.
+2. There is a significant class imbalance against defaulted loans, which we will address using oversampling.

 <p align="center">
   <img src="images/class_imbalance.png" alt="Class imbalance.">
   <br>
-  <em>97.38% of our data represents non-defaulted loans, whereas only 2.62% of the data are defaulted.</em>
+  <em>Before oversampling: 97.38% of our data represents non-defaulted loans, whereas only 2.62% of the data are defaulted.</em>
 </p>

 3. The numeric features are heavily skewed, implying that we should either pick a model that's robust to skewness, and/or normalize these data during preprocessing.